enaudon/calculator/README.txt

 - Advanced functions (square, squareroot, negation and inversion)
 - Expression building and evaluation functionality
 - Support for variables in expressions
+- 2D graphing capabilities

 KNOWN BUGS/ISSUES
 - During expression-building, when a digit is pressed, it is shown alone on the display until the next operation is pressed.
-- Variable values are hardcoded as their ASCII/unicode encodings.
-- Eval button is enable at initialization despite there being no expression to evaluate.
+- Graph title remains previous expression even after clear button is pressed.

 VERSION HISTORY
 v1.0 - Five function (+, -, *, / and sqrt) calculator.
 Only supported integer